jstolarek/haskell-testing-stub/README.md

 Running benchmarks
 ==================

-To compile and run benchmarks you need to execute these commands:
+Execute these commands to compile and run benchmarks:

 ```
 cabal configure --enable-benchmarks